 Bachelor of Arts in Arts, Technology, and Emerging Communication

-The School of Arts, Technology, and Emerging Communication (ATEC) is home to artists, scientists, designers, scholars and researchers who collaborate to create an exciting and dynamic academic program.
-Faculty, students and researchers explore cutting-edge topics through the study of emerging media, artistic experimentation with new technologies and critical engagement with pressing social issues.
+The School of Arts, Technology, and Emerging Communication (ATEC) is home to artists, scientists, designers, scholars, and researchers who collaborate to create an exciting and dynamic academic program.
+Faculty, students, and researchers explore cutting-edge topics through the study of emerging media, artistic production and experimentation with new technologies, and critical engagement with pressing social issues.

 Careers in ATEC

 Students earning an Arts, Technology, and Emerging Communication degree can enter into a wide range of fields across many industries.
-Graduates gravitate to careers in the fields of media studies, emerging media, digital/social media strategy, user experience and interaction, digital journalism, game design, animation, education, and the medical and science industries.
+Graduates gravitate to careers in the fields of media studies, emerging media, user experience and interaction, digital journalism, game design, animation, education, and the medical and science industries.

 High School Preparation

-Strong high school preparation in communication, digital arts and visual design-related fields is necessary for students considering a degree in Arts, Technology, and Emerging Communication.
-As collaboration is a critical component at ATEC, excellent communication skills are essential.
-ATEC students must demonstrate a successful portfolio of work for acceptance into a pathway.
-To prepare for this rigor, high school students should begin the steps to creating and maintaining a successful portfolio of work.
+Preparation in computer science, communication, digital arts and visual design-related fields is beneficial for students considering a degree in Arts, Technology, and Emerging Communication.
+As collaboration is a critical component of ATEC, excellent communication skills are important.
+ATEC students must demonstrate a successful portfolio of work for acceptance into a specialized concentration/pathway.
+To prepare for this rigor, high school students could begin taking steps toward creating and maintaining a successful portfolio of work.

 Arts, Technology, and Emerging Communication at UT Dallas